Calbabreaker/kontrolbot/README.md

 OWNERS=User#1013,AmazingUser#2184
 ```

 Now only the specified OWNERS can use kontrol bot.
-If you want others to use it
+OWNERS can also allow other
-then type `!kb allow username#tag` to allow them.
-You can disallow them by
+people to use kontrol bot by sending `!kb allow username#tag` to allow them but
-doing `!kb disallow username#tag`.
-You can also allow or disallow everyone
+they cannot allow others.
+You can disallow them by doing `!kb disallow username#tag`.
-access by have the username#tag as `*`.
+You can also allow or disallow everyone access by have the username#tag be `*`.